pratikdatey/Pratik_model/README.md

 - This package directly gives you output performance on different models.

 # How to use it
- Check Pratik_Model.ipynb file on Github for referance.
+ Check Pratik_Model_Package.ipynb file on Github for referance.

 # Pratik_model for Classification:
  will check the performance on this Classification models: